tmck2/chip8emu/README.md

 [Try It Out!](http://planettonster.com/chip8)

 ## Description
-This is an emulator for the Chip8 architecture.
-Information about the Chip8 architecture may be found here: http://devernay.free.fr/hacks/chip8/C8TECH10.HTM
+This is a virtual machine that excecutes programs written using the Chip8 pseudomachine language described in the 1978 Byte Magazine article memorialized [here](https://archive.org/details/byte-magazine-1978-12/page/n109/mode/2up) by Internet Archive.
+There are many other good sources of information about Chip8, but I found [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) to be particularly useful.

 ## Instructions